MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-dataset-security.md

 Disable package refresh, and only allow the semantic model owner to publish updates.

-To learn more about semantic model security, see [Dataset permissions](/power-bi/connect-data/service-datasets-permissions).
+To learn more about semantic model security, see [Semantic model permissions](/power-bi/connect-data/service-datasets-permissions).

 ## Next steps